ripple/rippled-historical-database/README.md

 **Note:** Ledger close times are approximate, typically rounded to about 10 seconds.
 Two ledgers could have the same `close_time` values, when their actual close times were several seconds apart.
 The sequence number (`ledger_index`) of the ledger makes it unambiguous which ledger closed first.

-### Genesis Ledger ###
+### Genesis Ledger

-Due to a mishap early in Ripple's history, ledgers 1 through 32569 were lost.
+Due to a mishap early in the XRP Ledger's history, ledgers 1 through 32569 were lost.
 Thus, ledger #32570 is the earliest ledger available anywhere.
 For purposes of the Data API v2, ledger #32570 is considered the _genesis ledger_.

-## Account Creation Objects ##
+## Account Creation Objects

-An account creation object represents the action of creating an account in the Ripple Consensus Ledger.
+An account creation object represents the action of creating an account in the XRP Ledger.
 There are two variations, depending on whether the account was already present in ledger 32570, the earliest ledger available.
 Accounts that were already present in ledger 32570 are termed _genesis accounts_.

 | Field | Value | Description |
 |-------|-------|-------------|